-Considering all of the above, I strongly believe that a real budget backpacker can get away with spending only $15-$20 a day in Greece.
-That is assuming that they travel out of season, opt to couch surf and stay in hostels, and eat mostly street food or food that they have prepared themselves.
+Considering all of the above, a real budget backpacker can get away with spending only $15-$20 a day in Greece.
+That is assuming that you travel out of season, opt to couch surf and stay in hostels, and eat mostly street food or food that you prepare yourself.

-If you like a little more comfort when you travel, but still like to travel for as low a cost as possible, I would say that a budget of $50 per day is more realistic.
+If you like a little more comfort when you travel, but still like to travel for as low a cost as possible, a budget of $50 per day is more realistic.
 Again, this assumes that you are travelling during the offseason, but incorporates a $25-30 nightly budget for hotels, plus occasional dinners out.

 Do you have any further questions about travelling to Greece on a budget?
 I live in Athens and will be happy to assist with any concerns that you may have.
 Simply pop me a comment below or send me an email.
 Safe travels!
 Melissa xo